January 19, 2021

 5 Ways to Retain Your Dental Practice Team

 Like the rest of the world, dental practices and their staff were blindsided by the COVID-19 pandemic.
-Between mandatory shutdowns to changes in practice operations, dental staff has had to be resilient both professionally and personally.
+Between mandatory shutdowns and changes in practice operations, dental staff has had to be resilient both professionally and personally.
 With the promise of a new year and vaccines on the horizon, now is as good of a time as any to put your dental staff first to ensure they retain with the practice.
 Here’s how.

 The best way to help your staff is to get to know them better.
 What struggles or obstacles have come up for certain staff members?
 Rather than jump to conclusions or assumptions, have an honest talk with each staff member to see what you could be doing differently during this time to support them.
 Or better yet, send an anonymous survey to staff members for honest feedback.